 I hope you’ve found this travel info useful.
 While I’ve only traveled with G Adventures and Intrepid Travel (and yes, they used to be sister companies), I’ve met people who’ve traveled with Gecko, Exodus, and Dragoman, but after a quick price check, I think I’ll stick to G Adventures and Intrepid.

 Any thoughts on group travel?
+Do you have any Intrepid or G Adventures reviews?
 Do share!

 My first experience traveling abroad was to France in 2006 (when I officially got the travel bug).
 Since then, I’ve wanted to go back and see more of Europe.
 However, with the euro and dollar exchange rate at $1.60 this summer, I decided to stick to the outer edges of the EU that don’t use the euro yet.
 By starting in Hungary, Romania and Bulgaria, I didn’t have to cringe every time I made a purchase, but still had the convenience of being in the EU.
 Turkey was my next stop, and while not quite Europe, it was an amazing introduction to the Middle East.
 By the time I got to Greece in September the USD was on the rise and I didn’t feel guilty with every gyro and second gelato purchase of the day.
 So I rounded out my second visit to the European continent by ending in Spain.
 I’d still like to see more of Europe (I probably always will).
 And I still haven’t been to Italy!
 Or Germany!
 Or Sweden!
 Or…